DRP installation

 (megara) $ numina show-instruments

-The particular output of the command may change, but Instrument: MEGARA
+The particular output of the command may change, but Instrument: MEGARA text

 should always appear.